 Premature dilation of the cervix is associated with repeated second-trimester spontaneous abortions, and accounts to 15% to 20% of second-trimester pregnancy losses.
 The nurse‘s plan of care should be to alleviate anxiety, provide emotional support, and provide information to the client or couple.

-Here are three (3) nursing diagnosis for your nursing care plans for premature dilation of cervix:
+Here are three (3) nursing diagnosis for your nursing care plans on premature dilation of cervix:

 Risk for Disturbed Maternal-Fetal Dyad